ahearnzach3/Where2Run/README.md

 To ensure consistent performance and usability, I migrated to **Supabase**, which offers reliable public PostgreSQL access, built-in auth, and effortless scaling — all while retaining SQL compatibility.

-The original Azure setup, including screenshots and configuration steps, is available in the `/docs` folder for reference.

 ---